 ● White Oak Hardwood Flooring

 At Hearthwood, we have more white oak hardwood flooring offerings than any other species.
 If you want the look of reclaimed wood, you’re going to love our Dynamic Earth Colleciton, which features dramatic color variations and handcrafted texturing for an authentic look.
-For more contemporary interiors, check out the light texture and versatile stain options of our Au Naturelle and Controlled Chaos hardwood flooring collections.
+For more contemporary interiors, check out the light texture and versatile stain options of our Au Naturelle and Controlled Chaos water resistant wood flooring collections.

 In North America, there are roughly 16 different species of hickory.
 However, the lumber industry doesn’t take time to distinguish between them.
 Historically, hickory is well-known for its strength and has been used to produce objects that relied on this durable characteristic like ladder rungs, wagon wheels, and handles for tools.